Judge Market LogoJudgeMarketUS

 Ratings Are Binary

 Most existing reputation systems reduce evaluation to a binary or near-binary choice.
 Thumbs up or thumbs down.
 Five stars.
 "Great" or "not great."
-These systems lose the nuance that distinguishes a figure who is universally admired at a moderate level (like Marie Curie, widely respected but rarely sparking intense debate) from one who is intensely polarizing (like Karl Marx, where passionate supporters and fierce detractors cancel each other out to produce a middling average).
+These systems lose the nuance that distinguishes a figure who is universally admired at a moderate level (like Marie Curie, widely respected but rarely sparking intense debate) from one who is intensely polarizing (like Karl Marx, where passionate supporters and fierce detractors can produce a middling-looking average that hides genuine disagreement).

 A reputation price captures both the level and the intensity of opinion.
 The price tells you the consensus.
-The volume and volatility tell you how contested that consensus is.
+The volume, volatility, and order-book depth tell you how contested that consensus is.
+A price of 50 with a tight book is genuine middle.
+A price of 50 with bids at 0 and asks at 100 is polarized.

 The Academic Case for Markets